-Dr. Nathan Bastian is an instructor of supply chain and information systems.
+Dr. Nathaniel Bastian is an instructor of supply chain and information systems.
 His expertise lies in the discovery and translation of data-driven, actionable insights into effective decisions using mathematics, statistics, engineering, economics, and computational science to develop decision-support models for descriptive, predictive, and prescriptive analytics.
 His teaching interests lie in the areas of decision analytics, data science, and applied econometrics.
 His research interests lie in the areas of multiple objective optimization and sequential decision-making under uncertainty.

 Dr. Mohamad Darayi, assistant professor of systems engineering, focuses his principal research and key publications on infrastructure network resilience and simulation modeling applications in health care, manufacturing, and supply chain management.
 He teaches courses in system simulation, risk analysis, network modeling, and data analytics.

 Dr. Terry Harrison, professor of supply chain and information systems and Earl P. Strong Executive Education Professor in Business, teaches Prescriptive Analytics for Business.
 He is a Fellow and past president of the Institute for Operations Research and the Management Sciences (INFORMS) and has served as a member of the INFORMS Analytics Certification Board.
 He has teaching and research interests in the areas of supply chain management and modeling, large-scale production and distribution systems, decision support systems, applied optimization, and the management of renewable natural resources.